wuba/react-native-echarts/blog/2023-06-07-react-native-echarts-vs-victory-native-vs-react-native-chart-kit/index.md

 React Native Echarts and **React Native Chart Kit** are similar in usage.
 Both libraries centralize data and styles within the configuration options.
 They are more like fully featured tools that allow you to transform the charts by modifying the configurations.
 Comparatively, the configuration code for **React Native Chart Kit** is simpler, but it may lack some advanced customization options.
 For example, enabling animation or setting a specific starting value for the y-axis might not be achievable.

-In terms of writing code, I personally prefer the configuration-based approach.
+In terms of writing code, I prefer the configuration-based approach.
 It is straightforward, easy to grasp, and can improve development efficiency for developers.

 ## Development Experience

 ### Comparison of Rendering Performance

 When it comes to regular charts such as area, bar, and pie charts, all three libraries perform well with small datasets, providing smooth rendering.
 However, as the data size reaches the order of thousands, noticeable performance differences become apparent. **Victory Native** and **React Native Chart Kit** experience significant lags and, in the case of larger datasets, Victory may even crash.
 On the other hand, **React Native ECharts** benefits from ECharts' default data sampling mechanism, which reduces the number of data points when rendering large amounts of data.
 This helps avoid overcrowding the chart and performance degradation.
-ECharts automatically samples a relatively small number of data points based on the width of the plotting area and the number of data points, reducing computational and rendering time.
+ECharts automatically sample a relatively small number of data points based on the width of the plotting area and the number of data points, reducing computational and rendering time.
 Leveraging this mechanism, **React Native ECharts** demonstrates significantly better rendering performance when dealing with large datasets.

 Here is an example of rendering an area chart using randomly generated 200 data points: